apiflask/apiflask/docs/decorators.rst

 ..
-APIToolkit documentation master file, created by sphinx-quickstart on Sun Sep 27 17:34:58 2020.
+Flask-APITools documentation master file, created by sphinx-quickstart on Sun Sep 27 17:34:58 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.